Life Insurance Broker, Agent, Advisor: What's The Difference? (Canada-Specific Guide!)

 The best type of life insurance policy for seniors will depend on coverage priorities.
 It's best to apply for a fully risk-assessed policy first, even if you're worried you'll be denied coverage.
 You might still be able to get a reasonable policy at a decent price.

-Term is usually the cheapest life insurance choice for seniors.
+Term life insurance policies are usually the cheapest life insurance options for seniors with competitive pricing.
 But there may be some age restrictions around the term you can qualify for.

-PolicyMe has some of the most affordable term premiums in Canada.
+PolicyMe has some of the most affordable term life insurance premiums in Canada and they also prioritizes customer satisfaction.
 Afraid you won't be approved?
 A customer recently told us in this review: "I never thought I would ever get insurance at my age, but this company made it amazingly easy and affordable."

-Whole life insurance provides coverage for your lifetime; as long as you continue paying the premiums, it’ll remain active.
+Whole life insurance also known as a permanent life insurance provides coverage for your whole life; as long as you continue paying the premiums, the whole life insurance policy will remain active.

-A percentage of these payments are set aside in a savings or investment portion, so these plans can have a cash value component.
-But whole life insurance for seniors can be expensive and restrictive — there are a lot of rules when it comes to accessing the cash portion.
+A percentage of these payments are set aside in a savings or investment portion, so these plans can have a cash value component or a guaranteed cash value.
+But whole life insurance for seniors can be expensive and restrictive — there are a lot of rules when it comes to accessing the cash value portion.

-No medical life insurance, also known as simplified issue life insurance provides coverage without a medical examination.
+No medical life insurance, also known as simplified issue life insurance provides coverage without a medical examination or many health questions.
 You may be asked a few short medical questions about your health, but that’s about the extent of it.

-However, you’ll pay for this convenience – premiums for no medical life insurance for seniors in Canada can be very high.
+However, you’ll pay for this convenience – life insurance cost are much higher and premiums for no medical life insurance for seniors in Canada can be very high.

-Guaranteed issue life insurance (also called "guaranteed acceptance life insurance") is a type of no medical policy that provides coverage to almost everyone, regardless of age or health.
+Guaranteed issue life insurance (also called "guaranteed acceptance life insurance") is a type of no medical policy that provides coverage to almost everyone, regardless of age, health or medical history.

-But because approval is guaranteed, premiums for guaranteed life insurance for seniors are the most expensive and provide the least amount of coverage.
+But because approval is guaranteed, life insurance cost is very high and premiums for guaranteed life insurance coverage for seniors are the most expensive and provide the least amount of coverage.

-Have a better idea about what type of life insurance you need, but still not sure where to start looking?
-Here are a few of the top insurers out there based on the type of policy you’re looking for.
+Have a better idea about what type of life insurance coverage you need, but still not sure where to start looking?
+Here are a few of the best life insurance companies based on the type of policy you’re looking for.

-Worried you won't be approved for a term policy now that you’re over 60?
+Worried you won't be approved for term life insurance policies now that you’re over 60?
 Or that you'll need to pay a hefty price?
 You don’t have to be.
-PolicyMe offers some of the best prices in Canada.
+PolicyMe offers some of the best life insurance prices in Canada to give you a peace of mind.

 But like in your 50s, you may still have debts (like the final years of your mortgage) to pay.
-Having a life insurance policy in place means that if something were to happen, your loved ones can stay in your family home.
+Having a life insurance policy in place means that if something were to happen, your loved ones can stay in your family home, providing financial security for them.

-For seniors over 70, life insurance becomes quite pricey.
-At this age, you might be looking for life insurance to cover final expenses or to leave something behind for your beneficiaries.
+For seniors over 70, life insurance coverage becomes quite pricey.
+At this age, you might be looking for life insurance plans to cover final expenses like funeral expenses or to leave something behind for your beneficiaries and loved ones with the tax free death benefit payout.

 While prices do increase dramatically at this age, there's good news.
 As a senior, you might not need as much coverage or a long policy term compared to someone younger.
 This means your monthly life insurance premiums could be comparable to those in their 30s or 40s looking for a longer-term length.

-Because the risk of insuring you in your 70s is much higher, chances are you'll have to complete a medical exam if you're applying for a term life insurance policy.
-With PolicyMe, if you're between the ages of 70 to 74, this medical exam will include:
+Because the risk of insuring you in your 70s is much higher, chances are you'll have to complete a medical examination and answer health questions if you're applying for a term life insurance policy.
+With PolicyMe, if you're between the ages of 70 to 74, this medical examination will include:

 Once you hit the age 80 mark, getting life insurance coverage is tricky.
 There are two main options for 80-year-old seniors, but preparations should be made prior to turning 80.
 Firstly, final expense insurance (sometimes referred to as burial expense insurance) generally has a maximum issue age of 79.
 This type of coverage is usually for smaller payout amounts— at most, $50,000— and much more expensive than other types of coverage.